Mirage-Zero-Nine/rss-flask/README.md

 ## What is this?

-This is a web service that can generate RSS XML for user to subscribe.
+This is a simple web service written in Python to generate RSS feed for websites.
+Currently only few websites are supported (see `app.py` for details).
+I'm trying to add more routers to the service.

-It's only a small demo for now, no database is involved at this point (which should be).
-Only one router (Twitter) completed.
-More routers may be added later.

-## What's the purpose?

-For now, the reason I built this is to have a stable Twitter RSS subscription service to monitor certain public service account (like local police department).

 ## Deployment